raymondji/commitstack/README.md

-# Commitstack
+# git-stack-cli

-CLI for stacking pull requests in Gitlab and Github.
+Minimal CLI for stacking pull requests in git.
+Works with Gitlab and Github.

+Core commands:
+- `git stack list`: view all your stacks
+- `git stack show`: view branches in a stack
+- `git stack push`: push branches in the current stack to Gitlab/Github and open MRs/PRs

 ## What is stacking?